teobiton/cryptopen/tb/README.md

 # Running the tests suite

-To test the SystemVerilog design, only open-source software are used.
+To test the SystemVerilog design, only open-source softwares are used.

 ## Cocotb installation